MHickey2/First_Project/README.md

 #### User Experience Checklist for Home Page

-- The page creates text and images that support the overall theme of the site.
+- The page has text and images that support the overall theme of the site.
-- Images are meaningful and support the text on the page.
 - The Hero Image including the cover text conveys the underlying message of the site.
 - There is an obvious starting point on the page.
 - Home page is clearly recognised as the home page with inclusion of welcoming text below the Hero Image.
 - Related information is grouped together under specific headings in the information section below the welcoming text.
 - Clickable items are clearly distinguished.
-- The information is concise and there are no large areas of text.
 - Content is easily scanable with short paragraphs and there is a clear hierarchy on the page with headings and subheadings indicating what is related to each section.

 ## The Lifestyle Page (formerly Technique Page) <a name="lifestyle"></a>

 ### The Body Section:
-This section contains a text box on the information related to improving your physical health.
-There is an image supplementing this information and there is a list included that gives simple tips on how you can be proactive in improving your own physical health.
+This section contains a text box containing information related to improving your physical health.
+There is an image supplementing this information and there is a list included that gives simple tips on how you can be pro-active in improving your own physical health.
 In addition there is a body related quote, to support the overall message, this also helps balance the symmetry of the section, as it threw off the general aesthethic of the site.
+See image below.
 <br/>
 <p align="center">
   <img src="assets/images/body.png" height="426" width=683"/>